Academ-AI: documenting the undisclosed use of generative artificial intelligence in academic publishing: Results

-Although further examples have since been collected, the dataset used for the present investigation comprised excerpts from 500 published documents: 449 journal articles and 51 conference papers.
-Years of publication according to the publishers are depicted in Figure~\ref{fig-byyear}; 93.2\% had publication dates in 2022 or later, leaving 6.8\% ostensibly published long before the public release of ChatGPT (November 2022).
+The dataset used for the present investigation comprised excerpts from 768 published documents: 633 journal articles, 107 conference papers, and 28 book chapters.
+95\% had publication dates in 2022 or later, leaving 5\% ostensibly published long before the public release of ChatGPT (November 2022).

-Articles were published in 345 different journals, the overwhelming majority of which (86\%) published only one of the articles (Figure~\ref{fig-items-per-container}).
+Articles were published in 487 different journals, the overwhelming majority of which (85.2\%) published only one of the articles.
 The journals most highly represented in the dataset were the \emph{International Journal of Open Publication and Exploration} (18 articles) and the \emph{International Research Journal of Modernization in Engineering Technology and Science} (11 articles).

-Papers were presented at 45 different conferences, with 91\% of conferences including only one of the papers (Figure~\ref{fig-items-per-container}).
-The conference most highly represented in the dataset was the International Conference on Electronics, Communication and Aerospace Technology (4 papers).
+Papers were presented at 91 different conferences, with 86.8\% of conferences including only one of the papers.
+The most highly represented conference in the dataset was the International Conference on Electronics, Communication and Aerospace Technology (4 papers).
+Chapters were drawn from 27 different books, only one of which, \emph{Human Capital Analytics in Industry 5.0}, contained multiple examples ($n=2$) from different authors.